molikto/mlang/README.md

 * how to make inductive type parameters injective?

 we lost the ability to infer type `a: (x) ⇒ f(x) ≡ g(x)` by application

-### inductive type

-we don't have special syntax for parameterized inductive type, parameters is done by lambdas, and recursion is done by sum + recursion. this saves syntax. we have restrictions though: like inductive type are likely can only be defined in a global context (for example the conversion checking might loop), we don't know if you can define a inductive type in a restricted context. anyway. the idea is inductive definitions is globally defined `define inductively a(...) = sum ...` just this syntax. we can extend latter to parameterized by more telescope etc. the same applies for inductively defined records.

-### kan types

-context restrictions is done by quoting any **reference** not defined in the restricted context by a restriction. restriction works for all stuff, and it don't further evaluate terms at all. it is the one that calls the restriction will evaluate them further?

-we have `hcom`, `coe` as eliminations, in a normalized closed value, they should not appear. they interact with restrictions, just like a path lambda interact with dimensions, then they are inductively defined on all type formers

 ## math